 - Gain clinical exposure by participating in two half-day physician shadowing experiences.

-- Have a physical or mental disability that substantially limits one or more major life activities.
+- Individuals with disabilities, who are defined as those with a physical or mental impairment that substantially limits one or more major life activities.

 - Be a US citizen or permanent resident of the United States.

-- Maintain a 3.2 grade point average.
+- Maintain a 3.2 cumulative grade point average or above.

-- Show proof of health insurance coverage.
+- Show proof of health insurance.

 Applicants selected as finalists for the UM-SMART Program will be contacted to participate in a phone interview.